-- The laser creates high heat during the engraving process, which essentially causes the material to vaporize.
+- High heat is created during the laser engraving process, which essentially causes the material to vaporize

-- To form deeper marks with the laser engraver, repeat with several passes.
+- To form deeper marks with the laser engraving system, repeat with several passes

-Although engraving is a subsection of laser marking, it still differs in many ways:
+Although laser engraving is a subsection of laser marking, it still differs in many ways:

-- Not ideal for marking safety critical parts.
+- Laser engraving is not ideal for marking safety critical parts

-- Maximum engraving depth is 0.020″ in metals but can go as deep as 0.125″ in materials such as graphite.
+- The maximum engraving depth is 0.020″ in metals but can go as deep as 0.125″ in materials such as graphite

-- It’s typically used to engrave serial numbers and logos, among other things.
+- It’s typically used to laser engrave serial numbers and logos, among other things

-Another important comparison to make is how laser engraving compares to traditional engraving:
+Another important comparison to make is how laser engraving compares to traditional engraving practices include:

-- It can be done on a number of materials.
+- It can be done on a variety of materials

-- It is more legible than traditional engraving for small objects such as jewelry.
+- It is more legible than traditional engraving for small objects, such as jewelry and watches

-- It provides you with more font options.
+- It provides you with more font and style options

-- There is a smaller chance of product damage or deformation.
+- There is a smaller chance of product damage or deformation over time